-Critical to a successful implementation of your software solution is a thorough understanding of your economic, technical and organizational needs.
-Before choosing a new Warehouse Execution System (WES), you should evaluate your current inventory management system and processes to ensure you get the most out of the new technology.
-Thoroughly understanding the problems you expect the new system to solve and how a new solution can help to automate and improve current and future operations.
+For a successful warehouse execution system implementation, your team should thoroughly understand and document the problems you expect the new system to solve, and how a new solution can help to automate and improve current and future operations.
 Selecting a WES that integrates with other technology applications, such as ERP systems, ensures complete control and flow of information between the warehouse and other departmental functions.
-Using an integrated system ensures that information is transferred between technology without error.
+Using an integrated system also ensures that information is transferred between technology without error.

 Before jumping head first into your WES implementation, draft a plan and develop goals for the project.
 Westfalia will work with you to develop this plan and create an expected implementation timeline.

-All companies must consider return on investment (ROI) or how long it will take to pay back the capital investment.
-Most firms consider good investment to be one in which ROI occurs within 1 to 5 years.
-The return can come in many forms, including labor savings and economies available through inventory reduction.
-The accuracy of the information a WES provides and the business advantage such data offers is an often overlooked consideration that adds to ROI.
-When evaluating cost review, the cost of the annual software maintenance associated with your system.
+The warehouse execution system process produces savings on a wide range of fronts.
+ROI can come in many forms, including labor savings and cost reductions generated by inventory reduction.
+The accuracy of the information a WES provides and the business advantage such data offers are often overlooked considerations that add to ROI.
+When calculating the ROI of a WES, include the cost of the annual software maintenance associated with your system.

 When assembling your internal WES implementation project team, ensure all appropriate personnel are involved.
 The project team could consist of warehouse/operations personnel, IT, customer service, purchasing, etc. Be sure to bring in operations personnel early on and do not wait until the WES is about to go live to involve other members of the staff whose workflow will be directly or indirectly affected by the new warehouse execution system process.